ENROLMENTS, AGE & READINESS

 It is best to think carefully about when your child is likely to be ready to start school (i.e. whether they will be four or five when they begin their Foundation year).
 If you are considering starting your child as an older child rather than a younger child then we recommend you start three year old kindergarten two years before your child starts school rather than repeating a year level at school.

-Can I access an unfunded year of four year old kindergarten?
+Can I access an unfunded year of 3YO or 4YO kindergarten?

 Unfortunately this is unlikely to happen.
 We provide universal access to all children, and in order to do so priority goes to children entering their first year of funded kindergarten or children with exceptional circumstances.
 Only then, if there are vacant places, may we consider offering an unfunded place.